ayotycoon/form-validator/README.md

 ## Usage

-Wrap the form element you want to validate in a ```formvalidator``` class.
+Wrap the element you want to validate in a ```form-validator``` html class.
 If it is a form, make sure the form is in the validator class

 ```html